Friday, December 20, 2019

 Syrus, feeling a little disappointed, took the medal and put it around his neck.
 Fighting the simulated jiraskar had brought him back to his youth and some of the fun times he'd had in a simulator owned by a family friend back home.

-Guards were halfheartedly watching the factory's main entrance, but Syrus managed to slip into the side alley without being noticed.
-The alley was a dead-end except for a side door into the factory, standing open.
+Guards were halfheartedly watching the factory's main entrance, and one side-alley was blocked by the circus itself, but Syrus managed to slip into another side alley without being noticed.
+The alley curved around the back of the factory, and there he found a door leading in, standing open.
 The door had nails through it as if it had been nailed shut and subsequently pried back open.
-YimouZha must've gone this way, he thought.
+Yimoul-Za must've gone this way, he thought.
 With a quick backward glance, he entered the factory and quietly pulled the door to.

 He found himself in what appeared to be a reception room or office.
-A chalkboard on the wall read "Welcome to Dezantis Silster!"
+A chalkboard on the wall read "Welcome to Dzantis Silster!"
 Syrus frowned.
-Why does Dezantis Silster sound familiar?
-A desk and several padded chairs were arrayed around the room, under a thick layer of dust.
+Why does Dzantis Silster sound familiar?
+A fancy desk made from the ribcage of some large beast and several padded chairs were arrayed around the room, under a thick layer of dust.
 One of the chairs was overturned.
 On the desk were several scraps of advertising scrip with prices and services offered for bespoke tailoring of silster, either as complete garments or trim for armor and such.
 Curious, Syrus flipped through the pile of leathery scrip.
 The most recent advertisement bearing a date was dated 397 YF, about five years old.
 A door-less passage lead out east, wood-paneled and hung with pictures.
 There was also a closed, pentagon-shaped door to the west.

 At the other end of the passage was a spacious atrium packed with row upon row of brightly colored flowers, grown high enough to obscure his view of the other side of the room.
 A breath of cold air made him shiver.
 He looked up.
 Someone had knocked a ragged hole in the atrium's glass ceiling.
 Since the flowers did not yet appear to be dead, it must have been recent.
 Syrus made his way between two rows of flowers, taking care to avoid stepping on the fragments of broken glass.